mckolu/DialogVisualization/README.md

 # Dialogue Vizualizations with Python and NLP

-Incomplete :) Hoping to clean this code by 3/25/2022
+Incomplete description :) I haven't had time to clean the GitHub repo but I am planning to make it ready by 3/25/2022.

 DialogViz is a platform that allows analyzing dialogues between two students and creating several visualizations.